3 Ways To Fix A Split Toenail - WikiHow

 About This Article

 Sarah Gehrke, RN, MS Medically reviewed by: Sarah Gehrke, RN, MS Registered Nurse This article was medically reviewed by Sarah Gehrke, RN, MS and by wikiHow staff writer, Hannah Madden.
-Sarah Gehrke is a Registered Nurse and Licensed Massage Therapist in Texas.
+Sarah Gehrke is a Psychiatric Nurse Practitioner and Licensed Massage Therapist based in Texas.
 Sarah has over 10 years of experience teaching and practicing phlebotomy and intravenous (IV) therapy using physical, psychological, and emotional support.
-She received her Massage Therapist License from the Amarillo Massage Therapy Institute in 2008 and a M.S. in Nursing from the University of Phoenix in 2013.
-This article has been viewed 545,844 times.
-20 votes - 82% Co-authors: 7 Updated: January 17, 2025 Views: 545,844 Categories: Nail Health Article SummaryX
+She received her Massage Therapist License from the Amarillo Massage Therapy Institute in 2008.
+Sarah also has a Psychiatric Nurse Practitioner certificate from Walden University and a Master’s in Nursing from the University of Phoenix.
+This article has been viewed 547,419 times.
+22 votes - 84% Co-authors: 7 Updated: January 17, 2025 Views: 547,419 Categories: Nail Health Article SummaryX

 To fix a minor split toenail, file down the nail, which will keep it smooth and help avoid further cracking.
 Alternatively, tape over the crack with a small stretch of clear tape to hold it together.
 If your split extends into the nail bed, or if it causes bleeding, inflammation, or severe pain, apply an antibiotic ointment to your toe and wrap it in a bandage.
 You should also wash it regularly with warm water and mild soap to reduce the risk of infection.
 If the bleeding doesn’t stop or if the area around the nail hurts so much that you can’t walk, seek medical attention immediately.
 For more tips from our Medical co-author, including how to prevent future split toenails, read on!
 Did this summary help you?YesNo